PGScatalog/pgsc_calc/docs/reference/containers.rst

 * `pgscatalog_utils`_
     * A collection of useful tools for working with PGS Catalog data
 * report
-    * Contains R, RMarkdown, and the tidyverse to produce the summary report
+    * Contains publishing tools to produce the summary report

 Ancestry assignment software: